XRPLF/xrpl-dev-portal/content/tutorials/quickstart/get-nftoken-list.md

 All transactions on the XRP Ledger are available for public review.
 You do not need an account or credentials to access information about minting and trading NFTokens.

-To get a list of current NFTokens on the XRP Ledger, click **Get NFTokens**.
-The button retrieves 200 transactions (the maximum batch allowance), then filters to show only the information from NFToken pages.
+To get a list of current `NFTokens` on the XRP Ledger, click **Get NFTokens**.
+The button retrieves 200 transactions (the maximum batch allowance), then filters to show only the information from `NFToken` pages.
 The row marker for the response is stored in the **Marker** field.
 Each new search starts at the marker to return a unique set of records for the next 200 transactions.
-Click **Get NFTokens** repeatedly to retrieve all of the NFTokens on the XRP Ledger.
+Click **Get NFTokens** repeatedly to retrieve all of the `NFTokens` on the XRP Ledger.

 ### Get NFTokenIDs

-Click **Get NFToken IDs** for a more finely grained search that returns only the NFTokenIDs from each batch of 200 transactions.
-Continue to click **Get NFToken IDs**  to retrieve all NFToken IDs on the XRP Ledger.
+Click **Get NFToken IDs** for a more finely grained search that returns only the `NFTokenIDs` from each batch of 200 transactions.
+Continue to click **Get NFToken IDs**  to retrieve all `NFTokenIDs` on the XRP Ledger.

 ### Get Info

-Having a list of NFTokens is all well and good, but it would be more interesting to do something with the NFTokenIDs returned.
-You can get information on the NFTokens in the response.
+Having a list of `NFTokens` is all well and good, but it would be more interesting to do something with the `NFTokenIDs` returned.
+You can get information on the `NFTokens` in the response.

-To review NFToken information for a selected NFTokenID:
+To review `NFToken` information for a selected `NFTokenID`:

-1. Copy a NFTokenID from the list and paste it in the **NFTokenID** field.
+1. Copy a `NFTokenID` from the list and paste it in the **NFTokenID** field.
 2. Click **Get NFToken Info**.